Jaimeloeuf/relativity/README.md

     - Positive numbers to jump down
     - Negative numbers to jump up
 - Keeps the current character number when jumping
+- On extension activation, change settings to ensure that lines numbers settings uses relative lines.
+- Scroll / shift visible range to new position if the new position is out of visible range or if new position is the 'scrollOff' region.

 ## Requirements
 <!-- If you have any requirements or dependencies, add a section describing those and how to install and configure them. -->